talipucar/SubTab_extended/README.md

 # SubTab:
 ##### Author: Talip Ucar (ucabtuc@gmail.com)

-The official implementation of the paper,
+The unofficial implementation of the paper.

+**Note:** <span style="color:red">This repo includes codes and pre-processed data to reproduce the results for Adult Income and BlogFeedback datasets.</span>

 [SubTab: Subsetting Features of Tabular Data for Self-Supervised Representation Learning](https://arxiv.org/abs/2110.04361)